ProblemSetters/coderepo-java-angular-banking-app/README.md

 1. `cd frontend`
 2. `npm start`

-## Example Usage :
+## Drag and Drop functionality for Beneficiary List :

-### Drag and Drop functionality for Beneficiary List :
+### Description :

 This Angular project includes a custom directive (`appDragDrop`) that provides drag-and-drop functionality for reordering a list of beneficiaries displayed in a table.
 This feature allows users to intuitively rearrange items by dragging and dropping them into the desired position within the list.

 #### Features

 - **Reordering Beneficiaries:** Users can drag and drop a beneficiary row to reorder it within the list.
 - **Visual Feedback:** During the drag operation, the row being dragged changes its background color, providing a visual cue that it is being moved.
 - **Dark Mode Support:** The directive is compatible with both light and dark modes, ensuring consistent behavior and appearance.

 #### Implementation Details